TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 * :ref:`installation` leads you through the
   installation of Extbase and Fluid.
-To make extension development as effective as possible, we give suggestions for development environments as well as tips and tricks for debugging.
+To make extension development as effective as possible, we give suggestions for development environments and tips and tricks for debugging.

 ..
 In chapter 4, **Creating a first extension**